flyingzhao/JavaExperiment/README.md

 # JavaExperiment
-Some experiment to confirm new technology
+Some experiments to confirm new technology